liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/07-openapi-profiles.markdown

 [TOC levels=1-4]

-All the APIs exposed by @product@ are available under the [liferayinc SwaggerHub organization](https://app.swaggerhub.com/organizations/liferayinc).
+All the APIs exposed by @sharepoint@ are available under the [liferayinc SwaggerHub organization](https://app.swaggerhub.com/organizations/liferayinc).

-@product@'s headless APIs are categorized in two different use cases:
+@sharepoint@'s headless APIs are categorized in two different use cases:

 -   Delivering content (delivery APIs)
 -   Managing and administering content (admin APIs)